UtaUtaUtau/straycat/README.md

 ```

 ## Running in UTAU
+ 1. Download the `straycat.py` file and put it somewhere.
+ 2. Setup your `.ust` file to have the proper voicebank and wavtool selected.
- Download the `straycat.py` file and put it somewhere.
-Open your `.ust` file as a text file with whichever text editor.
-Change the `Tool2` resampler to the path of `straycat.py`.
+ 3. Open your `.ust` file as a text file with whichever text editor.
+ 4. Change the `Tool2` resampler to the path of `straycat.py`.

  You can now open the `.ust` and use `straycat.py` as a resampler.
-You may need to press cancel for the project properties when UTAU shows the project properties panel.
+You need to press cancel in the project properties when UTAU shows the project properties panel.

 ## Running throught terminal
  Most resamplers can take arguments to render a sample.
 This resampler only reads the terminal arguments.